Sequence (game): Unofficial house rules

 A common alternative to standard Sequence game play is to go past the minimal number of sequences to win.
 Players compete to fill the entire board with complete sequences of five chips (in each player's preferred color).
 Keep score of one point per sequence created.
 Different from standard game play, chips from completed sequences may be removed to prevent opponents from scoring.
 For added difficulty, players may opt not to reshuffle the deck when it runs out of cards.
 Game play ends when the board is filled and no additional moves are possible.
 To declare a winner, points are tallied up for each player or team.
 Whoever has the most points wins the game.

 Sequence can also be integrated into a drinking game for adults, where each player picks one (or two) number or face cards.
 Each time any of the chosen cards is discarded, by any player, the player who chose it has to drink.
 Last man standing (or the person who wins via the usual way) wins.

+An alternative method of play is to apply the Camden Throwdown technique in which half of the normal rules are thrown out in exchange for a streamlined version of the structured game or activity.

+Sudden Death Overtime: When one player/ team completes their final sequence necessary to win, an overtime period of play can be forced if the next player/team can complete their final sequence needed on their next turn.
+All chips remain on the board.
+The first player/team to complete another sequence wins.

 Rulebook house rules

 An optional rule in the rulebook requires the player forming a sequence on the board to announce it.
 If left unannounced, that row will not be considered a completed sequence until the player or team's next turn, during which they can announce the sequence.

 A game play variation allows pairs that become trapped by placing a chip of own color on each side of a pair of a single opponent to be removed from the board.
 One of three or more are not an option, but two, not a part of a sequence can be stolen by an opponent.
 Additionally, this allows for another option to win, namely by capturing any five pairs of any opponent.

 Another variation of the original rules is called the "corner rule".
-Instead of corners being free places, a team must put their color token in the corner by skipping a turn.
+Instead of corners being free places, a team may put their color token in the corner by choosing to skip their turn.
 This only happens when four of their color are lined up against a corner.
 Another team may block by putting their token there if they have a two-eyed jack.
 This variation has become popular since 2010, because players felt like a small rule tweak was needed.
 The corner rule started as an unofficial variation, but has since been embraced by the game designer and now becomes an official rule variation also used in some championships.